meltano/product/specs/dynamic-pipelines.md

 > TBD: how to reference a _pipeline_ instead of a plain tap, in case a mapper is required, for example.

 > [!NOTE]
 > TBD: do we want to support config sources for loaders too?
-If so, how could we ensure bot collections of configs have the same cardinality and order?
+If so, how could we ensure both collections of configs have the same cardinality and order?

 ## Under the hood